pravinchandankhede/matrix/src/README.md

 ﻿# Matrix Solution Overview

-This repository contains a modular .NET 8 solution for data ingestion, messaging, and integration.
+This repository contains a modular .NET 8 solution for data ingestion, messaging, agentic, and integration.
 The solution is organized into several projects, each with a clear responsibility and well-defined dependencies.

 ---